Annabelle-Metcalfe/south-wales-pottery-club/TESTING.md

 I used W3C Markup Validation service and Jigsaw to ensure there are no errors in the html and CSS.

-On the initial W3C Validator test an error was found where I had used an "a" element as a decendent of a "button."
-I tried swapping them around and came back with the same error.
+On the initial W3C Validator test an error was found where I had used an `a` element as a decendent of a `button`.
+I tried swapping them around but it came back with the same error.
 I had not realised that a button could not be used for a link before this.
-I removed the button and simply left the "a" element with the styling applied in CSS.
+I removed the button and simply left the `a` element with the styling applied in CSS.
 It looks the same and has the same functionality but now comes back with no error.

 ![Html error 1](/assets/images/readme-images/html-error-1.png)

-I had missed closing a "div" on a few of the pages.
+I had missed closing a `div` on a few of the pages.
 I added that in and that resolved the error.

 ![Html error 2](/assets/images/readme-images/html-error-2.png)

 The validator also found that I had mislabled the contact form.
-I eventually got rid of the lable altogether and used a "h3" element instead as it was more semantic.
+I eventually got rid of the lable altogether and used a `h3` element instead as it was more semantic.

 ![Html error 3](/assets/images/readme-images/html-error-3.png)

-There was also a stray "div" which I removed to resolve this error.
+There was also a stray `div` which I removed to resolve this error.

 ![Html error 4](/assets/images/readme-images/html-error-4.png)